SanketBhat/popular-movies-android-nanodegree/README.md

 - [The Movie DB API](https://www.themoviedb.org/documentation/api)

 ## Before you build
   This project uses `TheMovieDB API` to fetch the movie name and details.
-Before you build the project add your `API KEY` to the project
+Before you build the project add your `API KEY` to the `gradle.properties` file